 A vehicle's crashworthiness has to do with how well passengers are protected in the event of a crash.
 Safety equipment such as seat belts and airbags, in addition to rollover protection and other vehicle construction issues, contribute to a vehicle's crashworthiness.
-When occupants are ineffectively protected during a collision, our New Jersey and Pennsylvania product liability attorneys may determine that automotive defects are to blame for their injuries.
-Over the years, The Locks Law Firm, has used product liability litigation to recover large verdicts and settlements for our many successful clients.
+When occupants are ineffectively protected during a collision, our product liability and may be able to determine that automotive defects are to blame for their injuries.